What does synchronise mean?

 How does Dropbox sync files?

 Dropbox uses cloud storage to sync files.
 That means that no matter what device you access your Dropbox account from, all your files will be there waiting for you.
 Simply get started by making a Dropbox account, and upload any files you want to sync.
 It’s a bit like an online safe.
 Precious photos can be lost or accidentally deleted on your phone or PC, but if they are uploaded to Dropbox, you’ll always be able to access them.

 Convenience is the most obvious answer, but there are other ways using cloud storage can save you time, effort and even money:

 Free up space

-Extra storage can easily add $100 or more to your final bill when it comes to buying new devices.
-By using Smart Sync, you won’t need to shell out for models with extra space when it comes to your PC or mobile device.
-By using Dropbox instead of your phone’s internal storage, you won’t need to worry about deleting files to make room for new apps.
+Extra storage can easily add US$100 or more to your final bill when it comes to buying new devices.
+By storing files and folders as online-only, content is now stored in the cloud instead of on your device’s internal storage.
+You won’t need to worry about deleting files to make room for new files or apps.

 Never be without files

 Whether it’s a meeting, a family reunion or printing off an important document, you’ll never have to worry about leaving files at home or at work – it will all be there on your Dropbox account.
 That means you can access them from a phone, PC, laptop, tablet, even a computer at the library if you need.